bitbackofen/Rss-Atom-Feed-Integration-for-Mattermost/README.md

     10. a) Start feedfetcher with nuhup:
         `nohup ./env/bin/python ./feedfetcher.py &`
         b) Alternatively: Start feedfetcher with Supervisor:
-          - `sudo cp mattermost_integration_rss.conf.sample /etc/supervisor/conf.d/mattermost_integration_rss.conf`
+          - `sudo cp Rss-Atom-Feed-Integration-for-Mattermost.conf.sample /etc/supervisor/conf.d/mRss-Atom-Feed-Integration-for-Mattermost.conf`
-          - Edit the supervisor configuration file: `sudo nano /etc/supervisor/conf.d/mattermost_integration_rss.conf` and change paths in `command=` and `directory=` to suit your environment.
+          - Edit the supervisor configuration file: `sudo nano /etc/supervisor/conf.d/Rss-Atom-Feed-Integration-for-Mattermost.conf` and change paths in `command=` and `directory=` to suit your environment.
           - Tell Supervisor to look for any new or changed program configurations:
           `sudo supervisorctl reread`